forcedotcom/packaging/messages/package_version.md

 The provided alias or ID: [%s] could not be resolved to a valid package version ID (05i) or subscriber package version ID (04t).

+# errorInvalidPackageVersionIdNoProject

+The provided alias or ID: [%s] could not be resolved to a valid package version ID (05i) or subscriber package version ID (04t).

+# errorInvalidPackageVersionIdNoProject.actions

+If you are using a package alias, make sure you are inside your sfdx project and it's defined in the `packageDirectories` section in `sfdx-project.json`

 # packageAliasNotFound

-The provided package id: [%s] could not be resolved to an alias.
+The provided package ID: [%s] could not be resolved to an alias.

 # createResultIdCannotBeEmpty